top of page

 Steering Committee Member

 Dr. Neelu Tummala is a physician and clinical assistant professor of surgery at the George Washington University School of Medicine and Health Sciences.
-She completed medical school at Case Western Reserve University School of Medicine and residency in Otolaryngology- Head and Neck Surgery at Wake Forest University Baptist Medical Center.
-She has a special interest in advocacy concerning the health effects of climate change, and has been actively involved with providing medical education, conducting research, writing, and giving public testimony on this issue.
-She is a trained Climate Reality Leader and apart from Virginia Clinicians for Climate Action, works with the American Lung Association, The Medical Society Consortium on Climate and Health, and Environment Virginia as a volunteer activist and educator.
+She completed medical school at Case Western Reserve University School of Medicine and residency in otolaryngology—ENT/head and neck—surgery at Wake Forest University Baptist Medical Center.
+She has a special interest in advocacy concerning the health effects of climate change, and has been providing medical education, conducting research, writing, and giving public testimony on this issue.
+She is a trained Climate Reality Leader and, apart from VCCA, works with the American Lung Association, the Medical Society Consortium on Climate and Health, and Environment Virginia as a volunteer activist and educator.

 Homan Wai, MD, FACP